-Updated with 2017-18 dates!
-It is that time of year again, a Daylight Saving Time switch is near.
-And nobody knows just what the time is in LOTRO anymore!
+Updated with 2018 dates!
+The Daylight Saving Time switch is near, and nobody knows just what the time is in LOTRO anymore!

 A recurring problem in LOTRO is to give a specific, widely understood start time for events in the game.
 The problem has many causes: